jozhuzhu/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 alert('Welcome to 30DaysOfJavaScript')
 ```

-Do not use too much alert because it is destructing and annoying, use it just to test.
+<font color="#00dddd">Do not use too much alert because it is destructing and annoying, use it just to test.</font>

 ### Window prompt() method